2018 FIFA World Cup: Venues

 Russia proposed the following host cities: Kaliningrad, Kazan, Krasnodar, Moscow, Nizhny Novgorod, Rostov-on-Don, Saint Petersburg, Samara, Saransk, Sochi, Volgograd, Yaroslavl, and Yekaterinburg.
 To reduce travel time for the teams in the huge country, each chosen city was located in or close to European Russia (those geographically in Asia being Yekaterinburg and, according to some definitions for the border, Sochi).
 The bid evaluation report stated: "The Russian bid proposes 13 host cities and 16 stadiums, thus exceeding FIFA's minimum requirement.
 Three of the 16 stadiums would be renovated, and 13 would be newly constructed."

 In October 2011, Russia reduced the number of stadiums from 16 to 14.
 Construction of the proposed Podolsk stadium in the Moscow Oblast was cancelled by the regional government.
-Also, in the capital, Otkritie Arena was competing with Dynamo Stadium over which would be constructed first.
+Also, in the capital, Lukoil Arena was competing with VTB Arena over which would be constructed first.

 The final choice of host cities was announced on 29 September 2012.
 The number of cities was reduced further to 11 and the number of stadiums to 12 as Krasnodar and Yaroslavl were dropped from the final list.
 Of the 12 stadiums used for the tournament, three (Luzhniki, Yekaterinburg and Sochi) had been extensively renovated and the other nine were brand new; $11.8 billion was spent on hosting the tournament.

 Sepp Blatter had said in July 2014 that, given the concerns over the completion of venues in Russia, the number of venues for the tournament may be reduced from 12 to 10.
-He also said, "We are not going to be in a situation, as is the case of one, two or even three stadiums in South Africa, where it is a problem of what you do with these stadiums".
+He also said, "We are not going to be in a situation, as is the case of one, two or even three stadiums in 2010 FIFA World Cup, where it is a problem of what you do with these stadiums".